macOS Mojave vs macOS High Sierra

 High Sierra also had a few promised features that took a long time to appear.
 For example, Messages in iCloud, first teased at WWDC in June 2017, arrived on the Mac and iPhone in June 2018.

 But the biggest embarrassment has to be Apple’s failure to get APFS - it’s new file structure introduced with High Sierra - to work with Fusion drives and hard drives.
 Fusion drives combine flash storage with a hard drive, they are a way of benefiting from a faster solid state drive while at the same time taking advantage of the extra storage offered by a cheaper hard drive.
-It’s an option on nearly all of Apple’s desktop Macs, so something you’d think worth some attention.
-But Apple has still not solved the issue.
+It’s an option on nearly all of Apple’s desktop Macs.
+Apple has finally solved the issue and when you update a Mac with a Fusion Drive or a hard drive it will be switched to APFS.

 When APFS was rolled out to iPhones and iPads in iOS 10 users found that they got a good few GB of space back and the same was true for High Sierra.
 Another benefit is that when it comes to copying large files the process will be faster - this is because it doesn’t actually copy the file, but rather it creates a writable clone of the original.
 It’s a bit like making an alias, except that any changes made to the cloned file will be attached to that version of the clone, rather than reflected in the original.
 Another feature of APFS is that the size of a partition will not be limited, which could be handy if you might want to run more than one version of the operating system.

-There are lots of other features coming with APFS that will impact you without you really being aware of them.
+There are lots of other features that come with APFS that will impact you without you really being aware of them.

 Every time Apple updates the macOS the company spends some time tweaking and if we are lucky completely overhauling some of the included apps.
 In High Sierra Photos and Safari got a lot of attention.
 Over the years we have also seen a lot of iOS apps making their way to the Mac (something that is going to get a lot more common in a year or so, as we will discuss at the end of this article).